neclimdul/marketo-rest/docs/Asset/Api/SmartCampaignsApi.md

 );
 $max_return = 56; // int | Maximum number of smart campaigns to return.
 Max 200, default 20
 $offset = 56; // int | Integer offset for paging
-$folder = "folder_example"; // string | JSON representation of parent folder, with members 'id', and 'type' which may be 'Folder' or 'Program'
+$folder = 'folder_example'; // string | JSON representation of parent folder, with members 'id', and 'type' which may be 'Folder' or 'Program'
-$earliest_updated_at = "earliest_updated_at_example"; // string | Exclude smart campaigns prior to this date.
+$earliest_updated_at = 'earliest_updated_at_example'; // string | Exclude smart campaigns prior to this date.
 Must be valid ISO-8601 string.
 See <a href=\"http://developers.marketo.com/rest-api/lead-database/fields/field-types/\">Datetime</a> field type description.
-$latest_updated_at = "latest_updated_at_example"; // string | Exclude smart campaigns after this date.
+$latest_updated_at = 'latest_updated_at_example'; // string | Exclude smart campaigns after this date.
 Must be valid ISO-8601 string.
 See <a href=\"http://developers.marketo.com/rest-api/lead-database/fields/field-types/\">Datetime</a> field type description.
-$is_active = true; // bool | Set true to return only active campaigns.
+$is_active = True; // bool | Set true to return only active campaigns.
 Default false

 try {
     $result = $apiInstance->getAllSmartCampaignsGET($max_return, $offset, $folder, $earliest_updated_at, $latest_updated_at, $is_active);